faa5115/reconstruction/README.md

 * SENSE vs GRAPPA: Side Lobe Artifacts
 * Structured Low-Rank Matrix Completion

-## Spatial Beamforming to filter aliased signal
+### Spatial Beamforming:  Use phased array data filter signal from unwanted regions.
 * Region-of-Interest Beamforming (ROVir)
 * I will briefly go over my new approach Coil Localized Elimination of Aliased NMR (CLEAN).
 It is not yet published and currently filed a provisional patent application), so I will not go over any details on the implementation.
 <!--